isurajsahni/ramjitenthouseandcatering/README.md

 ## Support
 For any issues or questions:
-- Email: info@satyatenthouse.com
+- Email: contact@example.com
 - Phone: +91 98765 43210

 ## License
-© 2024 Satya Tent House.
+© 2024–2025 Ram Ji Tent House and Catering.
 All Rights Reserved.

 ---